 - Best Tours

-The South of Tenerife is where most of tourism on the island is concentrated, due to the great sunny weather all year round.
+The South of Tenerife is where most of the tourism on the island is concentrated, due to the great sunny weather all year round.

-If you're planning your holiday in Costa Adeje and wandering what to do and what to see besides the pool and the beach all day, then you shouldn't worry because there are plenty of things going on in the area.
-Whether you have a car hire or not, you don't have to spend all you holiday with your feet in the sand if that's not what you want.
+If you're planning your holiday in Costa Adeje and wondering what to do and what to see besides the pool and the beach all day, then you shouldn't worry because there are plenty of things going on in the area.
+Whether you have a car hire or not, you don't have to spend all your holiday with your feet in the sand if that's not what you want.
 Costa Adeje is great for shopping and also provides tons of opportunities for families traveling with kids.

 As you can see, there are enough beaches in Costa Adeje to go to a different one each day for more than a week, so you won't get bored in this department.
 Also, you can check out our list of 101 beaches in Tenerife if you want to explore more around the island.

 If you're staying in Costa Adeje you have easy access to both waterparks on the island: Siam Park and Aqualand.

 Siam Park is the most popular water park in Tenerife and probably in all the Canary Islands, so you should go out there for a day of total fun.